kubickipi314/MoleLawnWeb/README.md

 # MoleLawnWeb
-First web release of MoleLawn game
+Repository for html release of MoleLawn game.

+game is available on `https://kubickipi314.github.io/MoleLawnWeb` via `github pages`